 Consider letting a few ripen fully on the plant, until they drop off or start to split, and extracting the seeds so you can keep them or share them around.
 If you miss a few dropped fruits, you may find variegated volunteers in that spot next summer.

 Do you prefer your foliage on the golden side?
-Well, I don’t know of any bright yellow-leaved tomatoes, but if you’re willing to go a bit greener, there’s one you might like to try.
+Well, I don’t know of any bright yellow-leaved tomatoes (2023 edit: I do know one now: ‘Keith’s Ailsa Gold Leaf’!), but if you’re willing to go a bit greener, there’s one you might like to try.
 Introduced by the Livingston Seed Company in the late 1800s as ‘Honor Bright’, it is now also known as ‘Livingston’s Honor Bright’, and as ‘Lutescent’ too.

 If you’re a hosta collector, you may recognize “lutescent” as the term used to describe hostas with leaves that lighten from dark green to light green or from chartreuse to yellow as the growing season progresses–as it does on ‘Sun Power’, for example.
 On this tomato, it refers to the overall greenish yellow color of the leaves, though it stays pretty much the same through the growing season.